-The District is home to a vibrant array of farmers markets located in all eight Wards.
+The District is home to a vibrant array of over 50 farmers markets located in all eight Wards.
 Farmers markets are important food access points, spaces for community building, and ways to activate public space.
-Please see below for resources for starting, operating, or visiting a local farmers market.

 ____________________________________________________________________________________________________________________________________